- 1. Use Google Search

 Using that as your base, you can then perform thorough keyword research to find SEO keywords and long-tail keywords to use in your blogs.

-SEMRUSH has a built-in feature for Topic Research.
-You can use to find content ideas based on search terms or based on a website (your own website or a competitor’s website).
+Semrush has a built-in feature for Topic Research.
+You can use it to find content ideas based on search terms or based on a website (your own website or a competitor’s website).

 Type in your main topic and click GET CONTENT IDEAS.